All Episodes

 Just wanted to say thank you for all of that.

-And uh I don't try to flip anyone anymore, but at least if they're watching, they're seeing the truth.
+And I don't try to flip anyone anymore, but at least if they're watching, they're seeing the truth.

-Uh, meaning you in this audience, because I don't have a microphone every day, and I don't have a camera every night, but for you in this audience that listens and watches, listen, I will say this.
+Listen, I don't thank you enough, meaning you and this audience, because I don't have a microphone every day, and I don't have a camera every night.

-I know it's slow for a lot of people, but I've never been more proud of number one, the team we have assembled, the work and the research and the stories we are uncovering.
+I know it's slow for a lot of people, but I've never been more proud of, number one, the team we have assembled, the work and the research and the stories we are uncovering.

-And I believe That time is now proving over and over again that we've been right on all of this for a very long time, and there's so much more coming.
+And I believe that time is now proving over and over again that we've been right on all of this for a very long time.

-I just it's just it's an evolving story.
+I just, it's just, it's an evolving story.

-Every bit of this is now coming to truth and fruition, and even the mainstream media now is playing catch-up, but they still are more obsessed with Russia Russia, stormy stormy, so it is what it is.
+Every bit of this is now coming to truth and fruition, and even the mainstream media now is playing catch up, but they still are more obsessed with Russia, Russia, stormy, stormy.

-But Sal, you uh you make it possible.
+But Sal, you make it possible.

 I thank you, sir.